OxfordDemSci/UkraineNowPop/src/covariates/README.md

 ## Report on covariates

 The covariates visualisation is stored in src/covariates/report.
-I have organised it into three different reports, each consisting of a Quarto .qmd file and its rendered .html version.
+I have organised it into two different reports, each consisting of a Quarto .qmd file and its rendered .html version.

-The three reports are as follows:
+The two reports are as follows:

 1. 1_covariates_vis: *Visualise individual covariates*.
-This report contains scatterplots over time for each covariate along with their 31 + 2 × 3 related standardisations:
+This report contains scatterplots over time for each covariate (13) with their 3 + 3 + 1 + 1 related standardisations:

--   Raw values
+-   Extreme outliers: raw, all, country
--   Cumulative values (with three different time windows)
+-   Duration outliers (with three windows): sum_xxweek, NA, country
--   Time-scaled values (with three different time windows)
+-   Temporal outliers (with three windows): raw, xxweek, NA
+-   Spatial outliers: raw, NA, country

 2. 2_covariates_corr: *Correlation between covariates*.
 This report provides a correlation analysis split into three sections: